Local spacetime effects on gyroscope systems: Illustration: Schwarzschild or Kerr spacetime?

-According to Theorem 2, a nearby observer's spatial frame, or gyroscope system, rotates relatively to that of the local non-rotating observer due to the non-vanishing $R^\beta{}_{\alpha\gamma 0}$ components of the Riemann tensor.
-We may now imagine the following simple experiment:
+in terms of rather involved functions $A,B,C,D,E,F,G$ and $H$ that depend on the coordinates $r,\theta$ and the parameters $r_s, a$ and $\Omega$.
+Below the only relevant functions will be $C$ and $D$.
+Using some short-hand notation displayed in appendix \ref{app:kerr}, their structural form is

-Consider a local non-rotating observer defined by a fixed position on the surface of the central mass.
-Now perform the gyroscope transport experiment by sending an aligned gyroscope system to the top of some tower.
-Send another copy later and then compare the two different frames there.
+We may now imagine the following simple experiment: Consider two stationary observers, the first moving along a geodesic and the second moving along some wordline at fixed spatial distance in the radial $e_1$-direction.
+These observers could be realized either via two satellites, or by one geodetically moving satellite and a second observer on the surface of the central mass.
+Now the two observers perform the gyroscope transport experiment.
+The geodesic observer prepares two systems of gyroscopes which are aligned at her position.
+One of these systems is sent to the second observer immediately, the other system after some time has passed.
+Then the second observer compares the two different gyroscope systems.
 Their relative rotation is given by formula~(\ref{eq:t2}) in Theorem~2.
-This formula simplifies considerably because the top of the tower is at fixed distance; hence the velocity and acceleration relative to the base of the tower vanish.
-Moreover, the timelike direction $X$ has spatial components only in the $r$-direction, pointing up the tower.
+This formula simplifies considerably because the two different observers are at fixed distance; hence their relative velocity and relative acceleration vanishes.
+Moreover, the timelike direction $X$ along which the gyroscopes were transported between the observers has only radial spatial components.
 Hence,

-so to lowest order in $s$ the rotation matrix can be read off from (\ref{eqn:inv2}):
+where the relevant curvature components can be read off from equation (\ref{eqn:inv2}).
+This yields

-We see that the experiment shows a relative rotation of the spatial frames at the top and base of the tower in a general Kerr spacetime with non-vanishing angular momentum.
-In contrast, letting $a\rightarrow 0$ we may take the limit from Kerr to Schwarzschild spacetime.
-Then $\Delta\Omega^{\beta}{}_\alpha (s) \rightarrow 0 + \mathcal{O}(s^2)$, so that an observer in Schwarzschild spacetime will not see the lowest order effect in this experiment.
+This result has the following effects.
+Gyroscopes initially synchronized along the $e_2$-direction experience a desynchronization by